llaumgui/seedboxsync/docs/configuration.md

     chmod: false
 ```

-* To prevent that your BitTorrent client watch (and use) an incomplete torrent file, SeedboxSync transfer torrent file in a tmp directory (```tmp\_path```) and move it in the watch folder after full transfert and chmod.
+* To prevent that your BitTorrent client watch (and use) an incomplete torrent file, SeedboxSync transfer torrent file in a tmp directory (```tmp_path```) and move it in the watch folder after full transfer and chmod.
 The tmp folder must also be used in your BitTorrent client to download unfinished torrent.

 ![ruTorrent settings / Downloads](images/rutorrent_1.png)